Updated October 25, 2019

 REVOLUTION ACADEMY: Played one season with the Revolution Academy Under-18 team upon its launch in 2008-09…Served as team captain in the Under-18s’ inaugural campaign…Helped the U-18s earn their first win at a U.S. Soccer Development Academy Showcase, scoring three goals in 19 minutes in a 6-1 win over North Meck SC (Cornelius, N.C.) on May 25, 2009.

-PERSONAL: Local product from Braintree, Mass., less than 20 miles from Gillette Stadium…Highly involved in the club’s community relations initiatives, engaging with 13 different community partners in 2018 alone…Hosts patients from Boston Children’s Hospital at home games through Scott’s BCH Dream Team…On June 8, 2019, became the first active professional athlete among the major five teams to march in the Boston Pride Parade…Graduated from the Edison Academic Center while participating in the U.S. Soccer Residency Program in Bradenton, Fla. …Comes from a family of soccer players…Father, Larry, played for the Hartford Bicentennials of the NASL…Older brother, Keith, played four years at Brown University and was drafted by the Colorado Rapids in the third round of the 2006 MLS Supplemental Draft…Older sister, Andrea, played four years at Simmons College…Older sister, Amy, played for Boston College and the U.S. Girls’ Under-16 National Team.
+PERSONAL: Local product from Braintree, Mass., less than 20 miles from Gillette Stadium…Highly involved in the club’s community relations initiatives and named the club’s 2019 Humanitarian of the Year…Hosts patients from Boston Children’s Hospital at home games through Scott’s BCH Dream Team…On June 8, 2019, became the first active professional athlete among the major five teams to march in the Boston Pride Parade…Serves on the MLS Players’ Association Executive Board…Graduated from the Edison Academic Center while participating in the U.S. Soccer Residency Program in Bradenton, Fla. …Comes from a family of soccer players…Father, Larry, played for the Hartford Bicentennials of the NASL…Older brother, Keith, played four years at Brown University and was drafted by the Colorado Rapids in the third round of the 2006 MLS Supplemental Draft…Older sister, Andrea, played four years at Simmons College…Older sister, Amy, played for Boston College and the U.S. Girls’ Under-16 National Team.